What is Vitamin K Therapy?

 Vitamin K Therapy Recovery in Dogs

-Once your dog starts Vitamin K therapy, it could be up to a week before the depleted blood supply is replenished and rid of the toxins.
-You’ll need to watch your dog closely as he will be at risk of bleeding for several days.
+Once your dog starts Vitamin K therapy, it could be up to a week before the depleted blood supply is replenished.
+You’ll need to watch your dog closely as he will be at risk of bleeding for several weeks.
 Your dog will need to recover in a quiet area with minimal activity.
-Keep your dog calm and walk on a leash only for elimination purposes.
+Keep your dog calm and walk them on a leash only for elimination purposes.
 Your veterinarian will discuss your dog’s diet before leaving their care.
 Your dog may be placed on a soft diet under supervision.
 It will take a few weeks of quiet rest for the Vitamin K to replenish the clotting factors in your dog’s blood.

 Cost of Vitamin K Therapy in Dogs